saifk00/obsidian-vault/Wiki/opencl-spirv-llvm-history.md

 >

 That is, SPIR was initially just meant to allow OpenCL frontends to be developed independently from backends.

-- [ ] was SPIR ever actually part of the OpenCL spec?
-I think at this point it was just there to split the efforts

 The natural question arises - if LLVM was the de-facto IR for OpenCL vendors, why did Khronos group create a whole new IL (SPIR) instead of just adopting LLVM?
 The answer is that LLVM IR is *not standardized or backwards compatible* ([[llvm-weak-compatibility]]) something that is unacceptable for drivers!
 See https://www.neilhenning.dev/wp-content/uploads/2015/04/WhySPIR-V-Notes.pdf for details.